awsdocs/amazon-eks-user-guide/doc_source/update-stack.md

    kubectl scale deployments/cluster-autoscaler --replicas=<1> -n kube-system
    ```

 1. \(Optional\) Verify that you are using the latest version of the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s)\.
 You may need to update your CNI version to take advantage of the latest supported instance types\.
-For more information, see [Amazon VPC CNI plugin for Kubernetes upgrades](cni-upgrades.md)\.
+For more information, see [Updating the Amazon VPC CNI add\-on](managing-vpc-cni.md#updating-vpc-cni-add-on)\.